linus-pi/Tennis-Schedule-Maker/README.md

 ## Usage

-1. Update the `tennis_sched.xlsx` file with your schedule information.
+1. Update the `tennis_sched_sanitized.xlsx` file with your schedule information.
 2. Run the script from your terminal:
     ```bash
     python tennis_schedule_maker_sanitized.py